 What if he gets off track?

 Bring him back to the same spot and start over again.
 Make sure you do not pull the harness too much as he might interpret that as a sign to stop or something other than trailing the hide.

 Once he finds it, praise him and maybe reward him.
 Let him know that he has done a good job.
 Do the same distance for a couple of days within two weeks and increase the distance and the difficulty gradually.

 Dogs learn through experience.
 But this session should always end on a positive note.
 Keep repeating this process, adding longer, more difficult trails.
 The training may take a long or short period.
-During this process you may need to go back to simpler tasks should the dog become frustrated.
+During this process you may need to go back to more straightforward tasks should the dog become frustrated.

 7 Best Blood Tracking Dog Breeds

 Before we close our discussion, allow me to take you through a list of my 7 favorite dog breeds that you should consider training to track the deer.

 (NOTE: That this list is not exhaustive and there are certainly other very dedicated dogs)

 This gentle and docile dog has a very strong sense of smell and tracking skills.
 Once it picks up a scent, he works on it and brings to you the kill.
 It can, however, be very stubborn to control.

 It can cover tremendous distances picking up scent past, running on water and even take on a cold trail.